 Conclusion

-Ransomware can get into your systems via mail attachments available in PDF format, images, ZIP files, or RAR files.
-They can also make a way through your device by manipulating an employee or tricking him with fake information.
-Once the attackers make their way to your systems, they access and encrypt all your files.
+Ransomware can get into your systems via mail attachments in PDF format, images, ZIP files, or RAR files.
+They can also make their way through your device by manipulating an employee or tricking them with fake information.
+Once the attackers make their way to your systems, they can access and encrypt all your files.

 In some cases, they travel across a network and upload into shared drives to cause severe damage.
 Ransomware attackers are the main cause of concern for many online businesses as they can lead to financial loss, data loss, and reputational damage.

-Also, they infect your backup systems if not protected beforehand.
+They can also infect your backup systems if not protected beforehand.
 Sophisticated ransomware attackers know different techniques to enter your space and infect files and systems.
-Hence, companies need to invest in the best cyber protection solutions that offer security to data, devices, and backup.
+Therefore companies need to invest in the best cyber protection solutions that offer security to data, devices, and backup.

-Make sure to secure your windows system and store backup files in Linux media servers for better protection.
-Further, avoid storing backup data in a standard file-system directory.
+Make sure to secure your Windows system and store backup files in Linux media servers for better protection.
+Furthermore, avoid storing backup data in a standard file-system directory.
 Another way to protect your backup from ransomware is to store backups out of the data center in the cloud.

 Lastly, follow the 3-2-1-1-0 Golden Rule and maintain a strong security posture to detect and prevent ransomware in real-time.